polkadot-developers/polkadot-docs/develop/smart-contracts/native-evm-contracts.md

 To deploy a contract to the westend asset Hub, you need to get WND tokens, to do so, you can use the [Westend Faucet](https://faucet.polkadot.io/westend?parachain=1000){target=\_blank}.

+TODO: add step by step about how to deploy a contract on asset hub - https://contracts.polkadot.io/deploy-your-first-contract

+## Where to Go Next

+TODO: add further resources